DataJew/Amazon_Vine_Analysis/README.md

 *It is important to highlight that not all of the 5 Star reviews are coming from paid, Vine participants.

+## Summary

+* Of all the reviews for Furniture products (792,133), only *0.4% (2,775)* are from Vine particpants.
+* Of all the 5-star reviews (447,716), *0.7% (136)* are from Vine particpants, with *99.3% (18,019)* from non-Vine particpants

 ### ADDITIONAL ANALYSIS

-* A breakdown of the ratings may provide meaningful insight(s) when looking at 5-star reviews and comparing paid, Vine participants to the control group.
+A new dataset exclusivly for Vine products can provide a more meaningful breakdown of ratings to support the positive bias for reviews in the Vine program.

 ![R4](https://github.com/DataJew/Amazon_Vine_Analysis/blob/main/Resources/images/R4.png)